sigopt/sigopt-python/README.md

 This is the SigOpt Python API client.
 Use this to natively call SigOpt API endpoints to create experiments and report data.

-For the complete API documentation, visit [https://sigopt.com/docs](https://sigopt.com/docs).
+For more help getting started with SigOpt and Python, check out the [docs](sigopt.com/docs/overview/python).

 Take a look in `examples` for example usage.